What Estate Planning Documents Do I Need?

 In Massachusetts and New Hampshire, if a person dies without a will (intestate), that person’s estate will pass according to a statutory scheme.
 This statutory disposition may be inconsistent with a person’s wishes, but with a will, you can customize your provisions so that what you have goes to exactly whom you want it to, and in quantities that you determine, not distant relatives or the Commonwealth.

 There are several reasons to have a trust, but not everyone needs a trust.
-Revocable (living) trusts take property out of the probate estate, allowing for a smoother transition upon your death.
+Revocable (living) trusts take property out of the probate estate, allowing for a smoother transition upon your death and the avoidance of probate.
 This is especially important in New Hampshire, where probate administration usually requires the executor to furnish a bond.
 Because they are not recorded, trusts also take your property out of the public records, giving you some privacy over your estate.
 Revocable trusts also govern how your children or other beneficiaries will receive their inheritances, according to terms that you choose.

 Irrevocable trusts protect your assets by taking them out of your estate completely, which helps eliminate or lower estate taxes (which is important in Massachusetts) and enables one to qualify for government benefits.
 They also protect assets from creditors.
 And although you do cede control of your assets, you can still receive income from an irrevocable trust.
 And irrevocable life insurance trusts (ILITs) keep the proceeds of life insurance death benefits out of the estate, thus lowering or eliminating estate taxes.